openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 * ``openedx/envs/common.py``: Defaults shared between LMS and CMS (new!).

   * ``lms/envs/common.py``: LMS default settings.
-Wherever possible, prod-ready values should be used; where not possible, obviously-incorrrect values should be used.
+Wherever possible, prod-ready values should be used.
+Where not possible, defaults should be omitted (if the settings come from third-party libraries like Django) or be set to obviously-wrong values (if edx-platform is defining them).
+For all edx-platform-defined settings, code annotations should exist, either in this file or in ``openedx/envs/common.py``.

     * ``lms/envs/test.py``: Override LMS settings for unit tests.
 Should work in a local venv as well as in CI.

-    * ``$THIRD_PARTY/lms/production.py``: Third-party providers (like edx.org) and
-      tools (like Tutor) will need to provide a custom setting settings file derived from common.py in order to deploy LMS.
+    * ``<third_party_repo>/lms_production.py`` (example path): In order to deploy the LMS, third-party providers (like edx.org) and tools (like Tutor) will need to separately maintain their own custom settings module derived from ``lms/envs/common.py``, and point their ``DJANGO_SETTINGS_MODULE`` environment variable at this module.

     * ``lms/envs/yaml.py``: (Possibly) An alternative to third-party production.py.
 Loads overrides from a YAML file at ``LMS_CFG``,